 - water: making significant progress in improving the quality of water bodies and the efficiency of water use

-- nature and biodiversity: considerable progress in conserving and enhancing urban biodiversity, including through an increase in the extent and quality of green areas in their cities, including by restoring urban ecosystems
+- nature and biodiversity: considerable progress in conserving and enhancing urban biodiversity, including through an increase in the extent and quality of green areas in cities, and by halting the loss of and restoring urban ecosystems

-- circular economy and waste: advancing towards the circular economy, by significantly improving the management of household municipal waste, an important reduction in waste generation and landfilling, and a substantial increase in re-use, repair and recycling
+- circular economy and waste: advance towards the circular economy by securing a significant improvement in the management of household municipal waste, an important reduction in waste generation and landfilling, and a substantial increase in re-use, repair and recycling

 - noise: significantly reducing noise pollution in cities and moving closer to WHO recommended levels